 - raise concerns about employees only with the Chief Executive, and concerns about the Chief Executive only with the Mayor.

-Elected members should be aware that failure to observe this portion of the code of conduct may compromise the council's obligations to act as a good employer and may expose the council to civil litigation and Office of the Auditor General audit sanctions.
+Elected members should be aware that failure to observe this portion of the code of conduct may compromise the council's obligations to act as a good employer and may expose the council to civil litigation or affect the risk assessment of council's management and governance control processes undertaken as part of the council's audit.

 Relationships with the Community